 Best Foods For WoodPeckers

 These amazing birds enjoy a wide variety of food.
-Amongst their favorites are the following: nuts, berries, insects and sap or suet for woodpeckers.
+Amongst their favorites are the following: nuts, berries, insects and sap or best suet for woodpeckers.
 You can also provide the following food items to attract woodpeckers: black oil sunflower seeds, mealworms and peanut butter.

 Make sure to install a sturdy and well-built feeder.
 Water should also be constantly made available.
 Note that these intelligent creatures vary their food choices by the season as well as by the availability of the food sources.
 They even taught themselves the value of storing up foods whenever possible.